mabreitling/d3Visualization/readme.txt

+Final Visualization for Introductory d3-Seminar

+DrivenData: DataMining the Water Table in Tanzania

 Question: How is the distribution of the functional status of water pumps in Tanzania for specific regions?

-Only some words to the visualization, I'm not sure if that suits the level you thought about.

-In case anything is not showing/working just a few words what it actually should do:

 There are three datasources:

 1) trainDataPreRed.csv
-- preprocessed version of a challenge offered by DrivenData, constisted of over 40 variables originally, was heavily reduced for sake of file size:
+- preprocessed version of a challenge offered by DrivenData.
+Consisted of over 40 variables originally, was heavily reduced for sake of file size:

 https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/